bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/generators.md

 You can write a generator when you need Bridgetown to add data to existing content or to programmatically create new pages, posts, and the like.

+{% rendercontent "docs/note" %}
+If all you're doing is creating new documents, perhaps based on data from an external API, you'll likely want to try the new [Document Builder API](/docs/plugins/external-apis) rather than write a custom generator.
+{% endrendercontent %}

 Generators run after Bridgetown has made an inventory of the existing content, but before the site is rendered out.
 Pages with front matter are stored as instances of [`Bridgetown::Page`](https://github.com/{{ site.metadata.github }}/blob/master/bridgetown-core/lib/bridgetown-core/page.rb)